How to Start an LLC in New York? (9 Steps Guide)

 Depending on the business type, business owners may have to get a business license from the county clerk.

-This applies to both New York LLCs and corporations that are based in NY.
+This applies to both New York LLCs and corporations that are based in New York.

 The process is fairly simple as long as you follow instructions closely.
 You’ll need an application form, which can be found on your local county site under business licenses or corporate business registrations.